Estimating sparse direct effects in multivariate regression with the spike-and-slab LASSO: Introduction

 \subsection{Our contributions}

-We introduce the chain graph spike-and-slab LASSO (cgSSL) procedure for fitting the model in Equation~\eqref{eq:cg_model} in a sparse fashion.
-At a high level, we place separate spike-and-slab LASSO priors \citep{RockovaGeorge2018_ssl} on the entries of $\Psi$ and on the off-diagonal entries of $\Omega$ in Equation~\eqref{eq:cg_model}.
-We derive an efficient Expectation Conditional Maximization algorithm to compute the \textit{maximum a posteriori} (MAP) estimates of $\Psi$ and $\Omega.$ Our algorithm is equivalent to solving a series of maximum likelihood problems with \textit{self-adaptive} penalties.
-On synthetic data, we demonstrate that our algorithm displays excellent support recovery and estimation performance.
-We further establish the posterior contraction rate for each of $\Psi, \Omega, \Psi\Omega^{-1},$ and $X\Psi\Omega^{-1}.$ Our contraction results imply that our proposed cgSSL procedure consistently estimates these quantities and also provides an upper bound for the minimax optimal rate of estimating these quantities in the Frobenius norm.
-To the best of our knowledge, ours are the first posterior contraction results for fitting sparse Gaussian chain graph models with element-wise priors on $\Psi$ and $\Omega.$
+We introduce the chain graph spike-and-slab LASSO (cgSSL) for fitting the model in Equation~\eqref{eq:cg_model} by placing separate spike-and-slab LASSO priors \citep{RockovaGeorge2018_ssl} on the entries of $\Psi$ and on the off-diagonal entries of $\Omega.$ We derive an efficient Expectation Conditional Maximization algorithm to compute the \textit{maximum a posteriori} (MAP) estimates of $\Psi$ and $\Omega.$ We further quantify the uncertainty around this estimate using \citet{Newton2021}'s weighted Bayesian bootstrap.
+Our algorithm involves solving a sequence of penalized maximum likelihood problems with individualized penalties for each parameter $\psi_{j,k}$ and $\omega_{k,k'}.$ In fact, these individualized penalties are \textit{self-adaptive}: the penalties are updated according to the previous iteration's parameter estimates, with smaller (resp.~larger) parameter estimates receiving larger (resp.~smaller) penalties.
+In this way, the algorithm automatically and adaptively \textit{learns} the appropriate amount of shrinkage to apply to each parameter.
+On synthetic data, our algorithm displays excellent support recovery and estimation performance.
+We further establish the posterior contraction rate for each of $\Psi, \Omega, \Psi\Omega^{-1},$ and $X\Psi\Omega^{-1}.$ Our contraction results provide asymptotic justification for MAP estimation and also upper bound the minimax optimal rates of estimating these quantities in the Frobenius norm.
+To the best of our knowledge, ours are the first posterior contraction results for sparse Gaussian chain graph models with element-wise priors on $\Psi$ and $\Omega.$

-Here is an outline for the rest of our paper.
-We review the Gaussian chain graph model and spike-and-slab LASSO in Section~\ref{sec:background}.
-We next introduce the cgSSL procedure in Section~\ref{sec:proposed_method} and carefully derive our ECM algorithm for finding the MAP in Sections~\ref{sec:map_estimation}.
-We present our asymptotic results in Section~\ref{sec:theory} before demonstrating the excellent finite sample performance of the cgSSL on several synthetic datasets in Section~\ref{sec:synthetic_experiments}.
+In Section~\ref{sec:background}, we review the Gaussian chain graph model and the spike-and-slab LASSO.
+We next introduce the cgSSL prior in Section~\ref{sec:cgSSL_prior} and carefully derive our ECM algorithm for finding the MAP in Sections~\ref{sec:map_estimation}.
+We present our asymptotic results in Section~\ref{sec:theory} before demonstrating the cgSSL's excellent finite sample performance on several synthetic datasets in Section~\ref{sec:synthetic_experiments}.
 We apply the cgSSL to our motivating gut microbiome data in Section~\ref{sec:real_data_experiments}.
-We conclude in Section~\ref{sec:discussion} by outlining several avenues for future development.
+Finally, in Section~\ref{sec:discussion}, we outline avenues for future research in spike-and-slab uncertainty quantification and modeling outcomes of mixed type.